 The Hayward Community Food Shelf (HCFS) has a 37-year history of giving food to everyone who asks for it and that has not changed.
 All residents of Sawyer County plus all parts of Birchwood, Cable, Springbrook, or Stone Lake is eligible to receive food from HCFS.
 Donors give generously and HCFS volunteers work tirelessly to make sure that everyone in HCFS’ distribution area who needs and requests food assistance receives it.
 All that is required is proof of residency and proof of the Social Security number for everyone in the household.
 First time clients do not need an appointment, but should bring their Social Security card or other legal document containing the number along with current mail (such as a utility bill) to register.
 Each Social Security number must be verified annually by an official Social Security card or other legal document containing the number.

 Individuals receive a three-day supply of food.
 Every attempt is made to provide the ingredients for well-balanced meals.
 Clients may receive assistance one time each month.
 Some clients receive assistance only once while others need assistance monthly for many years.
 See our Programs page to learn about our special food services, including how to get food in case of an emergency (Food 4 Transition).

-Fifty-one percent (51%) of our clients are adults between the ages of 18 and 59, children make up thirty-one percent (31%) and the remaining eighteen percent (18%) are seniors.
+Forty-nine percent (49%) of our clients are adults between the ages of 18 and 59, children make up twenty-six percent (26%) and the remaining twenty-five percent (25%) are seniors.
 Our clients come from a wide variety of situations.
 Some are disabled, some are working, and some simply cannot find gainful employment in this area.
 Our average family size is 2.5 individuals.